 To determine if the reason phrase contains such as an error, search for “ (REVAPI_ERROR=“.
 The error code is specific to the Revolution Web API; the complete list of error codes and error messages is given in Appendix 1 - Error Codes.

-To maintain optimum performance, and to ensure that the StatPro Revolution Web API is available to all our customers, limits are imposed on the usage of the Web API.
+To maintain optimum performance, and to ensure that the StatPro Revolution Web API is available to all our customers, limits may be imposed on the usage of the Web API.

-For full details, please see the Fair Usage Policy page.
+For further details, please see the Fair Usage Policy page.

 The StatPro Revolution Web API is primarily described in this documentation in terms of its resources, media types and link relations.
 The media types describe each resource’s representations (XML and JSON, or CSV), and the link relations describe the semantics of the service-supplied links that connect resources.

 It is important to understand each media type and link relation.
 Fortunately you can take each media type (and its associated link relations) one resource at a time, working from left to right in Figure 1 above.
 This mirrors how your application will work: on startup it will always enter at the entry-point URI, and there it will progress from left to right.